floledermann/bok-modern-cartography/README.md

 Currently, this is only a table of contents - eventually, each topic should be linked to its own page with an overview description of the topic and its key concepts, definitions, resources, bibliography, learning objectives, and links to other fields and related / prerequisite topics.
 If you want to start with a topic you are familiar with, [go ahead](#how-to-contribute)!

+***** denotes auxiliary fields, which are key to cartography but rootet in neighbouring disciplines.
+Topics areas that link to other scientific disciplines are indicated with (-> ...).

 ----

 # :globe_with_meridians: Contents